 Imagine being a student about to go on exchange to France.
 You want to make the most of your experience – meet new friends, have interesting conversations, and maybe even meet a special someone.

 But it’s hard to make a connection when you sound formal and awkward.
-Knowing common French expressions can help you break the ice.
-So without further ado, here’s a list of French idioms to help you sound fluent (and maybe even funny).
+Knowing common French idioms and expressions can help you connect on a deeper level with native French speakers.

 15 Common and Highly Useful French Idioms